The Science of the Six-pack Workout

-Any fitness model will tell you that developing chiselled abs requires a sound nutrition plan coupled with a well designed exercise routine.
+Any fitness model will tell you that developing chiseled abs requires a sound nutrition plan coupled with a well-designed exercise routine.
 But specifically what core conditioning is proven to be best for producing a sculpted sixpack?
 Well Research conducted at the Department of Kinesiology at The Pennsylvania State University, USA set out to answer this exact question.
 Comparing smaller, isolation movements like standard abdominal crunch (sit-up) with the larger, compound movements like plank variations they wanted to see which was better for the muscles of the stomach.
 Here we breakdown their findings.

 Firstly it’s important to identify the different types of abdominal training.
 Smaller, isolation movements like the standard sit-up for example, are exercises that specifically target the primary muscles in the trunk.
 These are known as the lumbar and abdominal muscles and it’s basically those located in the stomach and lower back.
 Compound exercises on the other hand, like the plank and its variations, are those that require both the primary trunk muscles and the ‘proximal limb’ muscles like the gluteals and shoulders/deltoids to activate.

-Up until recently there hasn’t actually been any research out there that objectively compares compound and isolation movements to see which is better for the core.
+Up until recently, there hasn’t actually been any research out there that objectively compares compound and isolation movements to see which is better for the core.
 And it’s for this reason scientists Jinger S. Gottschall et al (2013) conducted their study at the Department of Kinesiology at The Pennsylvania State University.

 20 young, healthy athletes were chosen to complete a number of core exercises whilst the muscle activation in their core was monitored using surface electromyography (EMG) electrodes.
 10 men and 10 women were selected and it was hoped this would give an objective reading into core activation in isolation exercises compared to compound exercises.